 - Basic Life Skill educational opportunities

-Since these types of supports were difficult to find, The Jay and Carol Anthony Foundation for Autism Support, Inc. was founded to provide the support that young adults classified within the autism spectrum find necessary for the transition to functional, independent adulthood.
+Since these types of supports were difficult to find, The Anthony Family Foundation for Autism Support, Inc. was founded to provide the support that young adults classified within the autism spectrum find necessary for the transition to functional, independent adulthood.

 Personal Outcome Measures